ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Password Reset

-user forgets password
+Let's now implement a password reset mechanism.

-add a link to the forgot password page in `login.vue`:
+Add a link to the forgot password page in `./pages/login.vue`:

 ```html
 <p>